 Both Sue and Mark are nature lovers and outdoor enthusiasts.

-Recently, after 6 years of blogging on this and her other blogs, Sue has become a published writer/author–initially by accident, and thereafter by sheer effort.
+Recently, after 6 years of blogging on this and her other blogs, Sue has become a published writer–initially by accident, and thereafter by sheer effort.

 She has written and had published . . .

-- a nonfiction article for the June 2015 issue of the national magazine, Parachutist,
+- a nonfiction article for the national magazine, Parachutist (June 2015 issue,

-- a true short story in the 2016 release of Chicken Soup for the Soul: Angels and Miracles,
+- a true short story in the book, Chicken Soup for the Soul: Angels and Miracles (2016),

-- and yet another true short short in the 2017 release of Chicken Soup for the Soul: My Kind (of) America.
+- a true short story in the book, Chicken Soup for the Soul: My Kind (of) America (2017),

 Here, in this corner of the Internet, she uses her words and her photographs to chronicle our travels together, our love of nature, the quest for life balance, the cool people we meet, the cool things we see, and anything else that appears on this site.
 She’s been a camping enthusiast ever since childhood and has a thing or two to say about what camping used to be compared to what it is now.
 “It’s changed!” she says.